7 Meals When You Don’t Have a Kitchen

 Sprinkle the remainder of the mozzarella cheese

-Last of the noodles on top – top with the reminder of the sauce.
+Last of the noodles on top – top with the remainder of the sauce.

 Top with parmesan cheese.

-Bake 45 minutes at 375 degrees, uncover the last 10 minutes.
+Bake for 45 minutes at 375 degrees, and uncover the last 10 minutes.

 Interested in connecting about our design services?